ClaudiuGeorgiu/PlaystoreDownloader/README.md

-If you downloaded the official image from Docker Hub, you are ready to use the tool so go ahead and check the [usage instructions](#with-docker), otherwise execute the following commands in the previously created `PlaystoreDownloader/` directory (the folder containing the `Dockerfile`) in order to build the Docker image:
+If you downloaded the official image from Docker Hub, you are ready to use the tool so go ahead and check the [usage instructions](#with-docker), otherwise execute the following command in the previously created `PlaystoreDownloader/` directory (the folder containing the `Dockerfile`) in order to build the Docker image:

 ```Shell